Closeup of 10¢ stamp being expertized

 Postmaster General Reports from the 1800's

-The establishment and maintenance of a comprehensive library for research and study purposes.
+To establish and maintain a comprehensive library for research and study purposes.

 Inner page from a VGGPRF publication